rfyuz/eskilny-chess-gui/task-5/README.md

 ContextBuilder::new()./*...*/.modules(conf::ModuleConf::default().audio(false));
 ```

-#### Chess GUI template
+#### Chess GUI templates

-Navigate in your command prompt/terminal to `./rust-task-5/chess-gui-template`.
+Navigate in your command prompt/terminal to `./task-5/chess-gui-templates/<piston/ggez-template>`.
 Run the application to show a chess board with the game state shown in text.

 The `resources` directory contains image files for all chess pieces, as well as the application icon file.
 The chess piece image files are loaded into image structures; a gift from me to you.
 Switch out the image files if you prefer to render the pieces in a different style.